sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

    -  TLS authentication methods
    -  TLS key exchange algorithms

-| Apart from internal tests, Botan integrates with BoringSSL's system
+| Apart from internal tests, Botan integrates with BoringSSL's system tests
-  tests [#boring_bogo]_.
+  [#boring_bogo]_.
 These tests utilize a heavily instrumented TLS implementation that can be configured to behave inconsistently with the TLS RFCs in a plethora of ways.
+Explicitly note that BoringSSL does also implement a hybrid TLS handshake using Kyber in its latest revision.
 To interface with this test suite, Botan provides an adapter that is implemented in:
   :srcref:`src/bogo_shim/bogo_shim.cpp` and a configuration in :srcref:`src/bogo_shim/config.json`.
 | Further details of this test integration are beyond the scope of this